dirtyfish/pythonvideobychatgpt/README.md

-Just open and copy this into you python editor: https://raw.githubusercontent.com/dirtyfish/pythonvideobychatgpt/main/myvid.py
+Just run this, or open and copy this into you python editor: https://raw.githubusercontent.com/dirtyfish/pythonvideobychatgpt/main/myvid.py

 Link to output: